35 Amazing Things to Do in the City of Kalamazoo

 Bates Alley, Kalamazoo, MI 49007

-Music is not the only form of art on Bates Alley; in 2018, local artist Patrick Hershberger designed the Bates Alley Street Mural, which covers the street in beautiful, watery waves.
+Music is not the only art form on Bates Alley; in 2018, local artist Patrick Hershberger designed the Bates Alley Street Mural, which covers the street in beautiful, watery waves.

 Downtown Kalamazoo Events Summer